VictorGob/medida_test/Readme.md

 However, it would be necessary to consider how to differentiate between information that does not exist and information that is still pending.
 For example:
 * User requests information for the entire month of January for League A.
 * This information is not in the database, so the app requests it from the third-party API, processes it, saves it in the database, and returns it to the user.
-* The same user requests information again: for the entire months of January and February for League A.
+* Other user requests information again: for the entire months of January and February for League A.
 * The app checks that it already has data for January but not for February, so it requests February data from the third-party API.
 * League A had no games played in February, so it returns no data.
 * The app returns only the January information because it's the only data available.